giantswarm/docs/src/content/getting-started/observability/logging/audit-logs/index.md

 ## Audit logging

 Audit logging is the process of recording any event happening within or to your system (execution of any network call, security events like logins, payment transactions and so on).
-An audit log records any occurence of an event, i.e. who did what and when with as much detail as possible
+An audit log records any occurrence of an event, i.e. who did what and when with as much detail as possible

 For a more in-depth introduction to audit logging, we advise you to read [this](https://www.datadoghq.com/knowledge-center/audit-logging/)